 In This Article:

 - Best Pillows for Neck Pain or Back Pain Video

 Using a Pillow While Sleeping on the Stomach

-If sleeping or resting on the stomach is preferred, the pillow should be relatively flat, or the head should rest directly on the mattress, so that the head and neck aren't turned unnaturally to either side.
-In this position, it is often best to place another relatively flat pillow under the stomach to help the spine keep its natural alignment.
+If sleeping or resting on the stomach is preferred, the pillow should be relatively flat, or the head should rest directly on the mattress, so the head and neck aren't strained.
+In this position, it is often best to place another relatively flat pillow under the abdomen or pelvis to help the lower back keep its natural alignment.

 Individuals with varying sleep positions should look for a pillow that has higher areas for side sleeping and lower areas for back sleeping.
 A pillow with a mix of different fillers or a buckwheat hull pillow might be helpful as well.
 Using a single all-purpose pillow is likely to result in a pillow that is too high for sleeping on the back and too low for sleeping on the side.
 1 Cai D, Chen HL.
 Ergonomic approach for pillow concept design.
 Appl Ergon.
 2016 Jan;52:142-50.
 Epub 2015 Jul 28.